Stepping a heavy mast on a sail boat can be an awkward job.

 Tie all loose mast lines to the butt of the mast to eliminate

-Take a last look around the deck to ensure all rigging is free from obstruction and
+Take a last look around the deck to ensure all rigging is free from potential snags and

 all turnbuckle toggles are free to pivot fore and aft.
 Breaking one can really spoil your day!

-SAFETY - If you use a tie wrap around the toggles, cut off the tail with micro shears.
-Unlike side cutters, micro shears cut flush to leave a smooth finish that is safe to pass bare skin over.
-If you poke your hand into a tie wrap that was trimmed with side cutters you will puncture your skin.
-This is extremely painful.
-If the tie wrap has any dirt on it, the wound may get infected which can be lethal.
-Use a micro shear.
-It can be bought from an electronics supplier and sometimes a tool shop.
+SAFETY - If you zip tie the toggles together, cut off the tail with micro shears to leave a smooth finish that is safe to pass bare skin over.
+If you poke your hand into a tie wrap that was trimmed with side cutters you will puncture your skin which is extremely painful.
+If the tie wrap has any dirt on it, the wound will likely get infected which can be lethal.
+A micro shear can be bought from an electronics supplier and sometimes a tool shop.

-A - Pull A-Frame using trailer winch - If I'm on my own I will stand at the bow to crank the trailer winch keeping an eye over the deck for a snag.
-If I have a helper I will stand on deck next to the mast looking for a snag while the helper cranks the winch.
+A - Pull A-Frame using trailer winch - I stand on the trailer draw bar to crank the trailer winch keeping an eye over the deck for a snag.
+If I have a helper I will stand on the deck next to the mast looking for a snag while the helper cranks the winch.

 snags